wazuh/wazuh-documentation/source/user-manual/wazuh-indexer-tuning.rst

             -  For RPM, ``/etc/sysconfig/wazuh-indexer``
             -  For Debian, ``/etc/default/wazuh-indexer``

 #.
 Edit ``/etc/wazuh-indexer/jvm.options`` and change the JVM flags.
-Set the Wazuh indexer heap size to limit the memory usage.
+Set a Wazuh indexer heap size value to limit the memory usage.

    -  JVM heap limits prevent the ``OutOfMemory`` exception if the Wazuh indexer tried to allocate more memory than available due to the configuration in the previous step.

    -  **Recommended value**: Half of system RAM.
-For example, set the size as follows for a 8 GB of RAM system.
+For example, set the size as follows for a system with 8 GB of RAM.

       .. code-block:: yaml